patrickmineault/research_code/docs/slides/01-intro.md

   * Variable names
   * imports
 * [Orgs like Google have their even more pedantic style guides](https://google.github.io/styleguide/pyguide.html).
-* There are linters which will catch style issues
+* There are linters and auto-formatters which will catch style issues
   * flake8
   * pylint
+  * black
 * Install them in VSCode

 # Docstrings